cims-bioko/cims-sidecar/README.md

 ### Starting and stopping the service

-The debian package installs sidecar as a service as a System V init script.
+The debian package installs sidecar as a System V init service.
 This allows the system (and you) to run the sidecar service like any built-in service on linux.
-For example, the following commands show how to stop, start, and restart the service:
+For example, the following commands show how to stop, start, and restart the
+service:

 ```shell
 # Stop the sidecar service